 Byrd had a significant impact on Clemson's top five recruiting class that entered Clemson in August of 2006.
 Sam Saunders and Kyle Stanley were both ranked among the top 10 junior players in the nation and went on to have outstanding freshman seasons.

-The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player.
+The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player and has been among the top 50 players in the World in 2015.
 All three are on the PGA Tour in 2014-15.
 Stanley finished 31st on the PGA Tour money list in 2012 and won a tournament.
 Martin finished 70th on the money list in 2013-14 and won the PGA event in Las Vegas in the fall of 2014, making him fully exempt into 2017.

 Byrd also recruited first-team AJGA All-American Crawford Reeves in 2009 and Corbin Mills, another top AJGA player.
 The top recruiting continued in 2011 when the Tigers signed first-team AJGA All-American Billy Kennerly and in 2012 when AJGA Player of the Year Cody Proveaux signed with Clemson.
 The Tigers added AJGA All-Americans Carson Young and Austin Langdale in 2013.